6 Creative ideas for a high impact Twitter campaign

 The campaign was renewed for a second round the following year due to popular demand.

-Lesson: Sometimes, listening to fans generates the best campaign ideas.
+Lesson: Listening to fans can generate campaign ideas.

 Idea 5: Leverage major holidays